pypa/packaging.python.org/source/key_projects.rst

 `GitHub <https://github.com/scikit-build/scikit-build/>`__ |
 `PyPI <https://pypi.org/project/scikit-build>`__

-Scikit-build is an improved build system generator for CPython C/C++/Fortran/Cython extensions that integrates with :ref:`setuptools`, :ref:`wheel` and :ref:`pip`.
-It internally uses `cmake <https://pypi.org/project/cmake>`__ (available on PyPI) to provide better support for additional compilers, build systems, cross compilation, and locating dependencies and their associated build requirements.
-To speed up and parallelize the build of large projects, the user can install `ninja <https://pypi.org/project/ninja>`__ (also available on PyPI).
+Scikit-build is a :ref:`setuptools` wrapper for CPython that builds C/C++/Fortran/Cython extensions It uses
+`cmake <https://pypi.org/project/cmake>`__ (available on PyPI) to provide better support for additional compilers, build systems, cross compilation, and locating dependencies and their associated build requirements.
+To speed up and parallelize the build of large projects, the user can install `ninja
+<https://pypi.org/project/ninja>`__ (also available on PyPI).

 .. _scikit-build-core: